Kyle Busch seems awfully unhappy these days.

 Why?
 Because he's hardly running anything anymore.

 Busch this year has run just 14 Nationwide races in addition to his Sprint Cup starts, and he's got a single win for the season, in Cup at Richmond in May.
 At this time last year, he had four Cup wins, five Nationwide wins and five Truck Series wins.
-And he was doing it over an abbreviated schedule by Busch's standards.
+And he was doing it an abbreviated schedule by Busch's standards.

-He made a big mistake last November at Texas, when he intentionally wrecked Ron Hornaday under caution in the Trucks race.
+He made a big mistake last November at Texas, when he intentionally wrecked Ron Hornaday under caution in the Truck Series race.
 NASCAR suspended him for the rest of the weekend, and he practically had to grovel to keep his primary Cup sponsor from forcing Joe Gibbs Racing to give him the boot.

 Busch kept his job, but he's been a shell of himself since.
 Part of his punishment was apparently forcing him to stop running in the Truck Series, which Busch had heavily invested in by starting a team at a time when owners are struggling to see the value.